c0pperdragon/C64-Video-Enhancement/README.md

 Use the three-state switch at the back to select the video mode.
 The 240p/288p mode is not supported by all TVs and will probably create some de-interlacing artefacts.
 On the other hand, this mode is perfect to feed into a dedicated upscaler that can handle it (the famous 'Framemeister' or the 'OSSC' come to mind).
+The 480p/576p modes are best used with TVs and give quite a good picture already without any additional upscaler.

 ![alt text](doc/worldgames2.jpg "Output mode with visual scanline effect")

 ## Installation instructions

+### Adapter board

+* Remove the VIC-II and put the adapter board into the socket.
+On some main boards, this could require to either relocate some passives or to insert an additional IC-socket to rise the adapter above these passives.
+* Put the VIC-II into the adapter.
+Make sure to put it in the original orientation.
+* I have found that some boards have such a low-quality IC socket that it will not hold the adapter board tightly enough.
+If this is the case, you should replace it with a precision IC socket.

+### Test the FPGA board (optional)

+Before de-soldering the RF modulator, you can test the function of the main mod board.
+For this, temporarily connect one of GND3,GND4,GND5 somewhere to the C64 GND and the rightmost hole of RFCON2 to +5V.
+Connect the ribbon cable from the adapter to the FPGA board.
+The TSSR plug should then already output a proper YPbPr signal.

+### Install the FPGA board permanently
-* Remove the RF modulator
+* Remove the RF modulator and remove all the solder from the pin holes.
-This requires some skill and a proper desoldering pump.
-I managed to do it with just a soldering iron and a manual pump but I would not recommend it.
-* Solder two 4-pin headers to the mainboard.
-These pins will later go into the FPGA board to provide power and to carry the analog singnals in and out (to replicate the functionality of the RF modulator).
+* Install both 4-pin headers in the mainboard  These pins will later go into the FPGA board to provide power and to carry the analog singnals in and out (to replicate the functionality of the RF modulator).
 * Temporarily stick the FPGA board onto the pins and use it as a means to align the remaining pins correctly to the main board
 (either two pins on each side if installed on a 'long' board or only two pins at the back if installed on a 'short' board) and solder them to the main board.
 These pins are needed to connect the GND as well as to provide the correct vertical spacing.
 * Align the FPGA board vertically to the holes in the computer case and solder all pins.
 * If your VIC-II uses the higher voltage (all 6xxx - variants), you need to short the JPLUM1 solder bridge.
-* Remove the VIC-II and put the adapter into the socket and the VIC-II into the adapter.
-For some main boards (specifically ASSY 250407) this additionally requires to first make same space at the right side of the socket by relocating a capacitor and a trimmer pot.
-Alternatively you could try to raise the adapter buy inserting an additional 40-pin IC socket.
 * Connect the 20-pin ribbon cable to the FPGA board.

+### Cabling
+The 4-pin TSSR connector provides the YPbPr signal, and this can be connected to a TV or upscaler using different cabling options:
+* A breakout adapter with a TSSR jack and 3 female RCA jacks.
+With this a standard YPbPr cable with male plugs can be attached.
+* A cable with a TSSR jack and 3 male RCA plugs.
+This can be plugged directly into the YPbPr input on a TV.
+* Some TVs also use a TSSR jack to input YPbPr, probably to safe cost and space.
+There it is possible to directly use a cable with two TSSR plugs on both sides (given that the TV uses the same pin assignment: Tip=Y, Ring 1=Pb, Ring 2=Pr, Sleve=GND).

 ## Contact
 If you want to receive a C64 Video enhancement board, feel free to contact me: reinhard.grafl (at) aon.at
-I do not yet have a series production started, but I could produce a few sets manually if demand is too low for a small series production.
+I do not yet have a series production started, but I could produce a few sets manually for the cost of parts and shipping.